mitchcapper/CefSharpDockerfiles/README.md

 ## Build Process
 Once docker is setup and running copy this repo to a local folder.
-Edit set_version.ps1 and change the version strings to match what you want then run it to have it update the dockerfiles.
+Copy versions_src.ps1 to versions.ps1 and change the version strings to match what you want.
+NOTE BASE_DOCKER_FILE must match the same kernel as the host machine IF you are using process isolation mode.
+This means you cannot use the 1709 image on an older host and you can use and older image on a 1709 host.
+Either base file is fine however to use just match it to the host.

-Next run build.ps1 and if you are lucky you will end up with a cefsharp_packages.zip file with all the nupkg files you need:)  Beware that as docker can be flaky you may need to call build.ps1 a few times.
+Next run build.ps1 and if you are lucky you will end up with a cefsharp_packages.zip file with all the nupkg files you need:)  Beware that as docker might be flaky you may need to call build.ps1 a few times.
 It should largely just resume.

-To be safer you can run each build command by hand.
+To be safer you can run the biggest build command by hand.
 The hardest (longest) build step if the CEF build at the start.
 You can comment out the last step in the dockerfile and manually do that step and commit it.
+Infact you can just docker run the build image from before than manually call cef_build.ps1 one or more times (it should do a decent job at auto-resuming) until success.
+If you are using a proper host with enough ram it should be able to automatically  build 9 times out of 10 (if not higher) with its current redundant tries.
+Of course if you prefer to manually run the commands from it you can do that too.
 To do so comment out the final build step in Dockerfile_cef then run the following:
 ```
 	#So if the autmate-git.py doesn't work (if something errors out it doesn't always stop at the right point) try running the build steps manually that are there.
 	# From the c:/code/chromium/src folder run the build hooks to download tools: gclient runhooks